Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 # Copilot-for-M365-Custom-Dashboard-Samples
 Custom Copilot for Microsoft 365 Dashboard samples for Impact and Adoption.

-Raw metrics available through Viva Insights provide an opportunity to export Copilot for M365 usage data for custom dashboards or analysis.
+Raw metrics available through Viva Insights provide an opportunity to export Copilot for M365 usage metrics for custom analysis.

-In addition to Copilot metrics, you can also export things like collaboration metrics to gauge impact of Copilot on day to day collaboration activities.
-You can even include custom fields for line of business KPIs like sales close rate or proposal generation to gauge impact of Copilot on real world business impact.
+In addition to Copilot metrics, you can also export items like collaboration metrics to gauge impact of Copilot on day to day collaboration activities.
+You can even include custom fields for line of business KPIs.

-Reasons you may want to build your own Copilot Dashboard:
+Reasons to build your own Copilot Dashboard:

 * Report on Copilot usage data older than 28 days